jeangnc/us-visa-bot/README.md

 ## How it works

 The bot is quite simple.
-You provide some informations for the bot to sign in in your behalf on https://ais.usvisa-info.com/, and then he checks the nearest dates every few seconds, and when it finds a closer date, it automatically book that time for you.
+You provide some informations for the bot to sign in in your behalf on https://ais.usvisa-info.com/, and then it checks the nearest dates every few seconda.
+When it finds a closer date, it automatically book that time for you.

 ## Installing